Equifax to pay at least $575 million settlement for 2017 data breach

 Breakdown

-The Equifax settlement, which is with the FTC, Consumer Financial Protection Bureau (CFPB), and 50 U.S. states and territories, will constitute $300 million that will be used to fund credit monitoring services for affected consumers, as well as compensate those who bought credit or identity monitoring services as a result of the breach.
+The Equifax settlement, which is with the FTC, Consumer Financial Protection Bureau (CFPB), and 50 U.S. states and territories, will constitute $300 million to be used to fund credit monitoring services for affected consumers, as well as compensate those who bought credit or identity monitoring services as a result of the breach.
 A further $125 million has been put aside should the initial tranche not be enough.
-Equifax will also give all U.S. consumers a six free credit reports annually for seven years.
+Equifax will also give all U.S. customers six free credit reports annually for seven years.

 Moreover, Equifax will pay civil penalties of $175 million to 48 states, plus Washington, D.C. and Puerto Rico, and a further $100 million to the CFPB.